 Timing & Scoring

 For the timed Northtown bricks participants are awarded points based on their age group.
 The fastest finisher in each age group is awarded 7 points.
 The second fastest earns 5 points, the third fastest earns 3 points, and all other finishers earn 1 point.
-Participants are grouped into the following age group categories: Male under 30, Female under 30, Male 30-39, Female 30-39, Male 40-49, Female 40-49, Male over 50, and Female over 50.
+Participants are grouped into the following age group categories: Male under 25, Female under 25, Male 25-34, Female 25-34, Male 35-44, Female 35-44, Male 45-54, Female 45-54, Male 55-64, Female 55-64, Male over 65, and Female over 65.
 We follow USAT rules with regards to determining age groups (age as of Dec 31st of current year).
 Awards are given at the end of the year for the top point earners in each age group.
 The lowest score is dropped for each person.
 In other words, if you miss a week, or have a bad week, that score will get dropped when the total points are calculated at the of the year.
 The same categories and point system also applies to the time trial events.
 Separate awards are given out for the time trial winners.

 The last time trial of each season is dubbed the Members' Memorial Time Trial.
 It originally began as the "Tim Chesko Memorial Time Trial," in 2008.
 Tim Chesko was a BTC member and an all-around great guy who was taken from us much too early, in February of 2008.
 You can read more about Tim in the March 2008 BTC newsletter.
 In 2012 we lost another member, Gary Grant.
 Gary was one of the original founders of the BTC in 1999, and had remained a member ever since.
 It was then that we changed the name of the time trial to the "Members' Memorial Time Trial."
-This workout is part of our regular time trial series, but members are also able to compete for a special award at this event.
+In 2016, we lost Kyle McArdle, and he was added to the list of BTC members that we wished to memorialize.
+Anyone who has been to a BTC event or activity has likely met the McArdle family, and knows what a great family they are.
+This special workout is part of our regular time trial series, but members are also able to compete for a special award.
 At our year-end banquet the Tim Chesko Award will be given to the male and female who are able to beat their season average MPH by the greatest margin in the Members' Memorial Time Trial.
 If nobody is able to beat their average MPH then the award will be given to whomever comes closest to their average MPH.
-In order to be eligible for the special award, members must have competed in at least 2 of the 3 BTC time trials preceding the Member's Memorial Time Trial.
+This award is all about competing against yourself, to be the best that you can be.
+In order to be eligible for this special award, members must have competed in at least 2 of the 3 BTC time trials preceding the Member's Memorial Time Trial.